badoo/kexasol/docs/BEST_PRACTICES.md

 It is advised to use [streamImportIterator](REFERENCE.md#streamimportiterator) instead.
 It provides convenient interface which is similar to INSERT, but wrapped into efficient CSV streaming and IMPORT command instead.

-## Do not use connection object from multiple threads
+## Do not share connection object by multiple concurrent threads

 Exasol connection can only execute one query at a time.
 If you try to execute another query in another thread, it will be blocked until the first query is finished.